Acknowledging SSHRC support

 Note: If multiple grants, funding agencies and partners have supported the research project, list all sources of funding and support.

-We encourage you to use the SSHRC signature and/or logo and the Government of Canada identifier in communications products related to your SSHRC-funded project.
-The SSHRC signature and logo must always be accompanied by one of the acknowledgement messages.
+We encourage you to use the SSHRC signature and Canada wordmark in communications products related to your SSHRC-funded project.
+The SSHRC signature must always be accompanied by one of the acknowledgement messages.

 Communicating the value and impacts of your research